scaleway/scaleway-cli/README.md

 Scaleway CLI is a tool to help you pilot your Scaleway infrastructure directly from your terminal.

+Refer to the [documentation](https://cli.scaleway.com/) for a complete reference of the different CLI commands.

 # Installation

 ## With a Package Manager (Recommended)